 Rick is a local aircraft builder in Sarnia where I retired recently and since working with him and others on restoring the F-86 Golden Hawk jet he invited me for a ride in his RV.
 This is an amazing little machine, built by him personally.
 It won BEST IN SHOW at Oshkosh a few years ago and you can see why if you ever get close enough to see the care and detail he put into it.
 Handles like a little race car.
 Thanks Rick.

 Below is a shot of the re-dedication ceremony flypast I took when we put the refinished Saber back on the pedestal in Sarnia.
 The Snowbirds did a flypast salute on a perfect day sometime later.
-I spent several months working at Rick's place with a great group of pilots to restored this famous show bird.
+I spent several months working at Rick's place with a great group of local pilots to restored this famous show bird.
 Astronaut and Space Station Commander, Chris Hadfield (suit) even dropped by to see our progress.
-He flies one of the last F-86's still flying in the world.
-That's Rick with Hadfield checking the wing and in the white paint outfit.
-This actual Golden Hawk airframe was a good part of the reason I joined the RCAF.
+He flew one of the last F-86's still flying in the world that has since been sold to an American which is both sad and unfortunate for Canada's flying heritage.
+That's Rick with Hadfield checking the wing and Rick in the white paint outfit.
+This actual Golden Hawk tail number (26134) was a good part of the reason I joined the RCAF.
 Back in the early 60s as a teenager, I stood on the end of the Sarnia Airport runway and watched as one of these birds ( possibly even this one) as it flew down the runway, directly over my head at about 250kts . . .
 INVERTED. . .
 I said "I gotta do that" . . . .

 and now you know the rest of the story.